Skip to main content

 Why: Understanding how often you're scanning your attack surface (the more frequent the better!)

-When: You click on View scans it takes you through to scans page, filtered by the same dates.
+When: You click on View scans it takes you through to the scans page, filtered by the same dates.

 Cyber hygiene